marioandrei/worthyourtime/README.md

 updated: July 2020

-- a serious man
+- A Serious Man
-- A Touch of Sin
+- A Touch Of Sin
 - American Splendor
-- aquatic life of steve zizou
+- Aquatic Life Of Steve Zizou
 - Dogville
-- doubt
+- Doubt
-- Dr. Strangelove - or How I Learned to Stop Worrying and Love the Bomb
+- Dr. Strangelove - Or How I Learned To Stop Worrying And Love The Bomb
-- État de Siège
+- État De Siège
-- ferris buller's day off
+- Ferris Buller'S Day Off
-- frances ha
+- Frances Ha
 - Gentlemen Broncos
 - Goodbye Lenin
 - Jojimbo
-- junun
+- Junun
-- la bataille d'alger
+- La Bataille D'Alger
-- la chinoise (1967) Jean-Luc Godard
+- La Chinoise (1967) Jean-Luc Godard
 - La Haine
-- la nuit americaine
+- La Nuit Americaine
-- ladrid di biciclette
+- Ladrid Di Biciclette
-- les quatre cents coups
+- Les Quatre Cents Coups
-- lolita
+- Lolita
 - Los Cronocrimenes
 - Mandy
 - Missing
 - Mon Oncle
 - Notre Jour Viendra
-- office space
+- Office Space
 - Parasites
-- paths of glory
+- Paths Of Glory
-- phantom thread
+- Phantom Thread
-- ROYAl TENENMAUMS
+- Royal Tenenmaums
-- rushmore
+- Rushmore
-- Saul fia (Son of Saul) 2015 directed by László Nemes
+- Saul Fia (Son Of Saul) 2015 Directed By László Nemes
-- shawn of the dead
+- Shawn Of The Dead
 - The Breakfast Club
 - The Conversation
-- The darjelling limited
+- The Darjelling Limited
 - The Foot Fist Way
-- the lighthouse
+- The Lighthouse
-- the lobster
+- The Lobster
-- the master
+- The Master
-- The time that reamins
+- The Time That Reamins
-- the witch
+- The Witch
-- there will be blood
+- There Will Be Blood
-- they live
+- They Live
-- two days one night
+- Two Days One Night
-- under the Skin
+- Under The Skin
 - Vivre Sa Vie
 - you were never really there
 - Z (1969) Costa-Gavras